oban-bg/oban/README.md

   independently at runtime locally or across _all_ running nodes (even in environments like Heroku, without distributed Erlang).

-- **Resilient Queues** — Failing queries won't crash the entire supervision tree, instead they trip a circuit breaker and will be retried again in the future.

 - **Job Canceling** — Jobs can be canceled in the middle of execution regardless of which node they are running on.
 This stops the job at once and flags it as `discarded`.